issalig/led-clock/README.md

 TODO
 ----

-  - New PCB by the end of July.
+  - New PCB for the beginning of 2015
-    - Correct GND track
+    - Correct GND mask from previous version 0.3
-    - Remove DS1307
+    - Remove DS1307 circuitry and substitute it for a module
     - Correct button footprint holes
     - Support for radio TEA5767
+	- Documentation for pinout
+	- Possibility of adding capes

   - Software
     - Grid data structure for symbols